materight/ais-projects/bio_inspired_ai/notes.md

 By giving all the weights to the first objective, the GA find a best solution only for that objective, therefore we obtain a population centered on its global minimum.
 The same result is obtained if we assign all the weights to the second objective, with the GA minimizing only that function.

 - **Can you find a weighting able to find a solution that approaches the optimum on both objectives?**
-By setting the weights to `[0.7, 0.3]` we find a good compromise between the two
+By setting the weights to `[0.7, 0.3]` we find a good compromise between the fitness on two objectives, i.e. we obtain a fitness of -6.79 for the first and -6.82 for the second.

 - **Does your weighting still work on the new problem (DTLZ7)?**
+If we use DTLZ7 with `num_obj = 2` and weights `[0.7, 0.3]` we obtain a fitness of 0 for the first objective and 4.0 for the second objective.
+However, if we change the weights to `[0.55, 0.45]`, we obtain finesses of 0.85 and 2.86 respectively, a solution that may preferable based on the context.

 - **Can you think of a method for combining the objectives that might work better than using a weighted sum?**
+In the case of DTLZ7, if we want to obtain a better fitness on the second objective, we may want to compute the total fitness as a non-linear combination of the fitnesses, e.g. f = f1^0.5 + f2^2

+### Exercise 2 (NSGA-2)
+- **How do the solutions you find here compare to those found in Exercise 1?**

+- **Is there a single solution that is clearly the best?**

+- **Can you still find good solutions (with DTLZ7)?**

+- **What happens if you increase the population size or the number of generations?**